 Above is a steel threaded rod that came from a cheap C-clamp I bought at Walmart.
 I simply removed the C-clamp’s little pressure cap from the ball joint, then unscrewed the rod right out of the clamp.
 Makes for a great rod.

 Grab the metal rod with your left hand, wrench with right hand, and turn counter clockwise.
 Hopefully this will work for you.

-Above is a 3/4" brass nipple that is 4 inches long (for my convenience), a full port brass ball valve, and a brass garden hose adapter fitting.
-Be sure to use a few wraps of Teflon tape on each of the 3/4" NPT threads prior to assembly.
+Above is a 3/4″ brass nipple that is 4 inches long (for my convenience), a full port brass ball valve, and a brass garden hose adapter fitting.
+Be sure to use a few wraps of Teflon tape on each of the 3/4″ NPT threads prior to assembly.
+Wrap the Teflon tape so that when you screw the fittings together the tape does not unwrap!
+Wrapping direction matters!!
+So if the male thread end is facing you, wrap the tape clockwise.
 Tighten good and tight.
 This full port brass fittings arrangement also can drain the water tank much faster.
 Typically with the OEM valve it will take 30 minutes to drain your tank, with this, it will drain in just a couple of minutes or less, so it will flush debris better too.